darul75/web-react/README.md

 *DEV ONLY CLIENT/SERVER*

-Let's use you own NodeJS server.
+Let's use your own NodeJS server.

-Start webpack in background with hot changes loading and debug in both client/server sides.
+Start webpack in background with *hot changes loading* and *debug* in both client/server sides.

 ```
 npm run dev-server-client